Bamboozle-the-bamboozler/Key-logger/README.md

 ## How to use

-### 1. Download the latest Python version (preferably as 3.10+), then, download the file and extract it.
+### 1. Download the latest Python version (preferably as 3.10+), then download the file and extract it.

 ### 2. Install the module